ravenawk/patsbytes/content/articles/ansible_collections.md

 - -r "file" : Install collections based off a requirements file (see below)

-We can also supply the names of collections we want to install supplying a requirements.yml file.

-The format of the requirements.yml file is:
-Let's look at an example:
+Let's look at an example of a requirements.yml file:

 ```bashsession
 $ cat requirements.yml